dotm/programming_magic_book/README.md

 I'm not an experienced programmer.
 If you find conceptual mistakes or other technical-related mistakes in this book, feel free to correct it or tell me to correct it.

 I'm not a native English speaker.
 If you find grammar or spelling related mistakes in this book, feel free to correct it or tell me to correct it.

+I don't know everything.
+If you know a spell that I haven't write about or have some ideas that can improve this book, feel free to tell me about it.